 How the Citi Rewards Card works

 The card’s main strength is its generous miles conversion rate.
-You get 10X rewards points, the equivalent of $1 = 4 miles, when you spend on their bonus shopping categories:
+You get 10X rewards points, the equivalent of $1 = 4 miles, for all online spend (excluding travel-related purchases).

-The good news is that you enjoy discounts of up to 50% with some popular online shops like Foodpanda, Lazada, Zalora and Reebonz.
+You also enjoy discounts of up to 20% with some popular shops like Love and Bravery, and Prego.